Weizilla/lights/README.md

 4. Install packages: `pip3 -r requirements.txt`

 ## To Do
-1. Sort UI by next run time
-2. Improve UI
+1. Improve UI
   1. Use flexbox and div for everything
   2. History is cut off if screen too short
-3. Add stop button to clean up gpio and stop server
-4. Fix bug where all history shows up as off state
+  3. History is too long if many entries